Visual kei: 1980–1992: Origins and success

 In 1988 and 1989, Buck-Tick and X Japan started to gain mainstream success that continues to present-day.
-Buck Tick's single "Just One More Kiss" entered No. 6 and "Aku no Hana" is first visual kei No. 1 single on the Oricon Singles Chart, while their studio albums Seventh Heaven (1988) and Taboo (1989) charted at No. 3 and 1 respectively and were the first Japanese rock band to hold a concert at the Tokyo Dome.
+Buck-Tick's single "Just One More Kiss" reached No. 6, while "Aku no Hana" is the first visual kei No. 1 single on the Oricon Singles Chart; their studio albums Seventh Heaven (1988) and Taboo (1989) charted at No. 3 and 1 respectively.
+Buck-Tick were the first Japanese rock band to hold a concert at the Tokyo Dome.
 They continued to have success, with nearly all of their subsequent albums topping the charts until 1995 and later reaching the top ten on the charts.
 X Japan's first album, the independently released Vanishing Vision, reached No. 19 in 1988, making them the first indie band to appear on the main Oricon Albums Chart.
-Their second and major debut album Blue Blood (1989) reached number 6 and has since sold 712,000 copies.
-Their third and best-selling album Jealousy was released in 1991, topped the charts and sold over 1 million copies.
-They went on to release two more number one studio albums, Art of Life (1993) and Dahlia (1996).
-In 1992, X Japan tried to launch an attempt to enter the American market, even signing with Atlantic Records for a US album, but this ultimately did not happen.
+Their second and major label debut album Blue Blood (1989) reached No. 6 and has since sold 712,000 copies.
+Their third and best-selling album Jealousy was released in 1991, topping the charts and sold over 1 million copies.
+X Japan went on to release two more number one studio albums, Art of Life (1993) and Dahlia (1996).
+In 1992, X Japan tried to launch an attempt to enter the American market, even signing with Atlantic Records for a US album release, but this ultimately did not happen.

 Two record labels formed in 1986, Extasy Records (Tokyo) and Free-Will (Osaka), were instrumental in promoting the visual kei scene.
-Extasy was created by X Japan drummer and leader Yoshiki and signed bands, not limited to visual kei acts, that would go on to make marks on the Japanese music scene, including Zi:Kill, Tokyo Yankees and Ladies Room.
+Extasy was created by X Japan drummer and leader Yoshiki.
+The label signed bands, not limited to visual kei acts, that would go on to make marks on the Japanese music scene, including Zi:Kill, Tokyo Yankees and Ladies Room.
 Luna Sea and Glay, who both went on to sell millions of records, with Glay being one of Japan's best-selling musical acts, had their first albums released by Extasy in 1991 and 1994 respectively.
-Free-Will was founded by Color vocalist and leader Dynamite Tommy, and while at the time not as popular as Extasy, it had many moderately successful acts, such as By-Sexual and Kamaitachi.
+Free-Will was founded by Color vocalist and leader Dynamite Tommy.
+While at the time not as popular as Extasy, the labelhad many moderately successful acts, such as By-Sexual and Kamaitachi.